This game has unused areas.

 An unused first part of "Finale".
 This track is never played, as "

 mus_f_finale_1_l" plays instead.
-It is simply a shorter version of the first part of Finale, most likely intended for when the player restarts their game after dying in the 2nd part of the Photoshop Flowey boss battle.
+It is simply a shorter version of the first part of Finale, and it is most likely the game would have restarted at the point where the souls heal you instead of immediately starting on the fight.

 Played at the end of the Undertale demo if you kill Toriel in a neutral run, and appears as the last track of the soundtrack (titled "Good Night"), but isn't used in the final game.